 Features of Risk

-Reputation risks are material perils of economic harm from angry, disappointed stakeholders exacerbated by media and social media amplification.
-Steel City Re can help executives, companies, and sovereign entities identify and defend against these risks.
+Reputation risk features typically include economic harm from angry, disappointed stakeholders that is often exacerbated by media amplification.
+Steel City Re helps executives, companies, and sovereign entities identify and defend against these risks.

 Reputation risk is a threat to reputation value—a behavioral economic construct.